AndriynomeD/docker-magento2/README.md

         ```
         P.S.
 For existing project `{{repo.magento.com_username}}` & `{{repo.magento.com_password}}` for `composer.env` can be found inside `{{magento_root}}/auth.json`
     2) Create renamed copy of following files in your `{{root_directory}}`:
-        1) config.json.sample to config.json.
+        1) Copy `config.json.sample` to `config.json`.
-        2) Remove not needed block of php versions from `php-containers` section. `grunt` can be available only under cli.
-        3) Update sections with you data (read 'Single-store', 'Multi-store', 'Grunt' sections first):
+        2) Update sections with you data (read 'Single-store', 'Multi-store', 'Grunt' sections first), also check [magento 2 system requirements][magento-system-requirements]:
             ```
             "M2_PROJECT": {{project_name}}
             "M2_VIRTUAL_HOSTS": {{all_site_domain}}
             "M2_DB_NAME": {{database_name}}
             "PHP_VERSION": - php version
-            "M2_INSTALL_DEMO" - section need only for install magento from scratch "BASE_URL": "http://{{main_domain}}/"
+            "M2_INSTALL" - section need only for install magento from scratch or install clean db "BASE_URL": "http://{{main_domain}}/"
                 "SECURE_BASE_URL": "https://{{main_domain}}/"
                 "ADMIN_EMAIL": {{real email}} # magento 2.4.0+ used 2FA by default
-            "M2_SETTINGS" - section with magento additional services settings (also used by magento-instaler scripts) "ELASTICSEARCH_SETTINGS" - update index-prefix (can be {{project_name}} without TLD
+            "M2_SETTINGS" - section with magento additional services settings (also used by magento-instaler scripts) "ELASTICSEARCH_SETTINGS" - update index-prefix (can be {{project_name}} without TLD "DOCKER_SERVICES": additional services, such as varnish, cron.
+If you want to use magento as Venia backend set `venia` to `true`.
+            "HTTPS_HOST": if set `true` will generate self-signed ssl sertificate in nginx-proxy folder(required `NGINX_PROXY_PATH`).
+P.S.
+Not tested with Multi-stores
+            Now `"composerVersion": "latest"` will set version 2.X for m2.4.2+ & 1.X in another case

             {{project_name}} - example: someproject.site
             {{all_site_domain}} -  see `Single-store` or `Multi-store` section
             {{main_domain}} - main site domain. see `Single-store` or `Multi-store` section
             {{database_name}} - Use unique db name with pattern: `{{client}}_{{project-name}}_{{dump-date}}` (example: someclient_someproject_20190710)
             ```
+            `grunt` can be available only under cli.

 4) Build php containers & `docker-compose.yml`:
     ```shell